cocomice/EDSS_dep_framework/README.md

 Additional adaptation is optional and for the full configurable options please visit the ShinyProxy website [here](https://www.shinyproxy.io/configuration/).

 -   **:warning: Two users cannot use the same username to access the app, otherwise one will be disconnected.**
--   **:warning: Only include the Shiny apps which you have built the images of**.
+-   **:warning: Only include the Shiny apps whose images have been built**.

 ### Server configuration

 Here we assume that you have a server connected to the Internet, and a resolvable domain name (e.g., www.example.com) that points to the IP address of your server.
-Otherwise you might consider to buy one from cloud provider and domain seller.
+Otherwise you might consider to buy one from any cloud provider and domain seller.

 For the server configuration, all you need to do is the following three steps:

-1.  replace the `subdomain.yourdomain.com` (line 25 and 26) with your own subdomain name;
+1. Replace the `subdomain.yourdomain.com` (line 24 and 25) with your own subdomain name;
-2.  replace the `another_subdomain.yourdomain.com` (line 46 and 47) with another subdomain name your created, which is different from the one in step 1;
+2. Replace the `another_subdomain.yourdomain.com` (line 45 and 46) with another subdomain name your created, which is different from the one in Step 1;
-3.  replace the `your_email_addr` (line 102) with your email address.
+3. Replace the `your_email_addr` (line 101) with your email address.
 This is used to receive notification for https certificate;

 After completing all those steps, you are ready to proceed to server deployment.